HIPS/pgmult/README.md

 ```

 In the Gibbs sampler, instead of resampling `theta` according to a Dirichlet
-distribution, using the Polya-Gamma augmentation we just resample some
+distribution like in vanilla LDA, using the Polya-Gamma augmentation we just resample some
 auxiliary variables `omega` and the underlying Gaussian variables `psi`:
 ```python
     def resample_theta(self):